mabq/arch-base/README.md

 ## About this playbook

-> To customize options see notes on `group_vars/all.yml`.

-> Some tasks in this playbook use the `ansible.builtin.command` module instead of the specialized module for the given task, this is because the specialized module would affect the Live Environment, not the actual installation.
-For example, the `ansible.builtin.user` module would create the user in the Live Environment instead of the actual installation.

-This playbook does the following:

   - Only runs on systems booted from the Archlinux ISO.
   - Detects the firmware type and creates disk partitions accordingly.
       - Encrypts the main partition with LUKS.
       - Creates an LVM volume group with two logical volumes, one for `/` and one for `/home`.
-    - Enables TRIM support if supported by the disk.
+      - Enables TRIM support if supported by disk.
   - Installs only basic packages plus a few required to run the `arch-setup` playbook later on.
   - Does not configure the system, configuration is done on the `arch-setup` playbook.
-- Creates the user account giving it sudo privileges.
+  - Creates the user account, giving it sudo privileges.
-    - Stores the encryption key in a file called `.vault_key` in the user's home directory.
+      - Creates the file `~/.vault_key` with the encryption key on it.
+This key is used by the `arch-setup` script.
   - Enables or disables the root account, as instructed.
   - Enables SWAP, as instructed.

 ## Before running the script